 Why are they needed?

-They may be needed for anticipated payments - e.g. bonuses and commission, as well as non-anticipated payments - e.g. if an error has been made.
+They may be needed for anticipated payments such as bonuses and commission and non-anticipated payments such as if an error has been made.

 Any payments made after an employee leaves their role will have an 0T M1 tax code.

 The NI treatment on payments after leaving will depend on the type of payment.
-If the payment is a “regular payment”, such as basic pay, then the normal NI period will apply - i.e. if the employer pays on a monthly basis, they would use a monthly NI calculation.
+If the payment is a “regular payment”, such as basic pay, then the normal NI period will apply—i.e. if the employer pays monthly, they will use a monthly NI calculation.

 If the payment is an “irregular payment”, such as holiday pay or a bonus, then a weekly NIC calculation will always be used.

 Terminating employee contracts couldn’t be more straightforward on the PayFit app.
 Not only does it automatically calculate payments for base pay and annual leave, but it also processes PILON and statutory redundancy calculations.

 Termination payments and the associated tax and NIC treatment can also be dealt with very easily by selecting the reason for an employee leaving.